tinect/TinectMatomo/README.md

 - Tracking of orders
 - Tracking of detail pages
 - Tracking of categories
+- option to have js compiled into theme-javascript

 Thanks to SwagPiwik for initial work :-)